 Case study on the existing use of clinical pharmacists within the South Kent Coast area

-In addition, the pharmacists are able to support GP practices with the administration of clinical documents and the results of investigations into a patient’s condition.
-The pharmacists are being trained to screen correspondence received from hospitals about the care of individual patients, to ensure any necessary follow up actions are completed by the patient’s GP practice and to make sure any complex cases are brought to the attention of GPs.
+In addition, the clinical pharmacists support GP practices with the administration of clinical documents and the results of investigations into a patient’s condition.
+The clinical pharmacists are being trained to screen correspondence received from hospitals about the care of individual patients, to ensure any necessary follow-up actions are completed by the patient’s GP practice and to make sure any complex cases are brought to the attention of GPs.